leedenkraquel/leedenkraquel.github.io/projects/neuralNetwork.md

   - Numpy
   - Neural Networks
   - Machine Learning
-summary: I created a simple neural network without the use of machine learning libraries.
+summary: A simple neural network without the use of common machine learning libraries.
 ---

-# Project Overview
+I created a neural nework from scratch.
 This neural network recognizes articles of clothing from the [fashion mnist dataset](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).
 The significance of this simple neural network classifier is that it is constructed without the use of famous libraries such as Keras, Scikit Learn, Pytorch, etc.

 # The Fashion MNIST Dataset
 The MNIST Fashion dataset includes 70,000 samples of 28x28 grayscale images of clothing articles.
 Each of these samples are labeled as one of ten classes.
 The classes are as follows:

 0 - T-shirt/top

 1 - Trouser

 2 - Pullover

 3 - Dress

 4 - Coat

 5 - Sandal

 6 - Shirt

 7 - Sneaker

 8 - Bag

 9 - Ankle Boot

 # The Neural Network